Considering a pet in retirement, dedicated to our loving, motopup, Schnitzel

 March 2022

-Pets are proven to improve your health.
-Decades of research show that human-animal interaction (HAI) can help improve diseases and conditions like diabetes, heart disease, loneliness, depression, anxiety, falls, autism, and ADHD.
+research(link is external) show that human-animal interaction (HAI) can help improve diseases and conditions like diabetes, heart disease, loneliness, depression, anxiety, falls, autism, and ADHD.

 Some of you who came by the Retirement Center may have met our senior dog Schnitzel.
 It was clear that when he was around the mood was lighter, meetings were more enjoyable.
 Sometimes we’d get guests just to see him.
 Colleagues in University Hall regularly stopped by the office to pet and hold him and to take a rest from the grind of the day.
 And he would willingly accept the affection.

-At Virginia Commonwealth University where I studied, and my niece will be going to in the fall, the Center for Human-Animal Interaction was established in 2001 in their School of Medicine, Department of Psychiatry.
+At Virginia Commonwealth University where I studied, and my niece will be going to in the fall, the Center for Human-Animal Interaction(link is external) was established in 2001 in their School of Medicine, Department of Psychiatry.
 A research center, its purpose is to improve health and well-being through human-animal interaction.
-Similarly, Missouri University, College of Veterinary Medicine has the Research Center for Human Animal Interaction (ReCHAI).
-And the National Institute of Childhood Health and Human Development recently featured a spotlight on over a decade of Human-Animal Interaction (HAI) Research.
+Similarly, Missouri University, College of Veterinary Medicine has the Research Center for Human Animal Interaction (ReCHAI)(link is external).
+And the National Institute of Childhood Health and Human Development recently featured a spotlight on over a decade of Human-Animal Interaction (HAI) Research(link is external).
 These are just a few examples of the resources invested in researching the bond and connection that we know to be powerful.

 The American Pet Products Association (APPA) found that 68 percent of U.S. households owned a pet in 2016.
 If you are a part of the 32% of Americans who do not currently have a pet, but are considering getting one, here are a few things to keep in mind, especially in retirement.